 The short answer

 Mochi Health is our top pick for genuine month-to-month with no lock-in.
 Score 7.6 of 10.
-Flat $178 per month, online self-serve cancel that actually cancels, no prepay, no minimum, no non-refundable enrollment fee.
+Flat $178 per month, online self-serve cancel that actually cancels, no prepay or minimum, and no non-refundable enrollment fee.
 The cleanest month-to-month structure in our chart.

 The phrase 'month-to-month' is doing a lot of work in GLP-1 telehealth marketing.
 Several programs advertise month-to-month pricing but charge a non-refundable enrollment fee, require a 3-month or 6-month minimum, or auto-enroll you in an annual prepay at the second renewal.
 True month-to-month means: no minimum commitment, no prepay, online self-serve cancellation, no penalty on the next cycle.
 About 10 to 15 percent of new GLP-1 patients discontinue inside the first 30 days due to gastrointestinal side effects.
 Programs that lock you in for 6 or 12 months ahead of that risk window are betting against your discontinuation rate.